INTRACEREBRAL HEMORRHAGE

 Clinical presentation

-- in primary IVH, symptoms are similar to SAH (sudden and severe headache, signs of meningeal syndrome) → clinical presentation of SAH
+- in primary IVH, symptoms resemble those of SAH (sudden and severe headache and meningeal syndrome) → clinical presentation of SAH

-- in secondary IVH, signs and symptoms from the primary parenchymal lesion predominate
+- in secondary IVH, signs and symptoms predominantly arise from the primary parenchymal lesion

-- extensive hemorrhages can lead to an altered level of consciousness with cardiorespiratory compromise
+- extensive hemorrhages may lead to an altered level of consciousness, accompanied by cardiorespiratory compromise

 Diagnostic evaluation